-- How did your decisions connect back to your priorities? - How different or similar were your plans compared to others? - Is it important to budget your money?
+- How did your choices connect back to your priorities? - How different or similar were your plans compared to the plans of others? - Is it important to budget your money?
 Why or why not?

-5. Watch the 'How Does the Federal Government's Budget Impact You?' video with Vanessa Bowen.
-Next, review the following key points about the federal budget process and the Student Budget Consultation.
+5. Watch the 'How Does the Federal Government's Budget Impact You?' video with Vanessa Bowen, and review the following key points about the federal budget process and the Student Budget Consultation.

-- The Government of Canada is now preparing the 2022 federal budget, which includes setting priorities for new spending and determining how best to serve Canadians. - As part of the budgeting process, the government consults with citizens, stakeholders, economists, and opposition parties to hear their views and recommendations about spending priorities and how best to support Canadians. - Young Canadians across the country have been invited to take part in the 2022 Student Budget Consultation.
+- The Government of Canada is now preparing the 2023 federal budget, which includes setting priorities for spending and new programs, and determining how best to tackle current issues and serve Canadians. - As part of the budgeting process, the government consults with citizens, stakeholders, economists, and opposition parties to hear their views and recommendations. - Young Canadians across the country have been invited to take part in the 2023 Student Budget Consultation.
 The program is coordinated by CIVIX, the same group that organizes the Student Vote program.
-The feedback collected will be shared with the Department of Finance and opposition parties.
+The feedback collected will be shared with the Department of Finance and the opposition parties in the House of Commons.